 - St. Andrew's-Sewanee School offers international students an American high school in a safe smalltown setting.

-- Out of a total school enrollment of approximately 250, SAS averages 40 students with citizenship in 15 countries outside the United States.
+- Out of a total school enrollment of approximately 240, in an average year, SAS welcomes 40 students with citizenship in 15 countries outside the United States.

 - Outstanding juniors and seniors have the opportunity to take free courses for university credit at the nearby University of the South.